learn-co-curriculum/css-column-structure-using-floats/README.md

 # CSS Floating Columns

+## Learning Goals

+- How to float elements
+- Float behavior
+- Troubleshooting float issues
+- A pattern for creating column structure using floats
+- Centering our layout with a wrapper (container)

-## Overview
+## Introduction

 In this lesson we will discuss creating column structure using floats.
 We will explore the CSS float property, clear property, and layout techniques for creating columns and centering elements using margins.

 Make sure to check out the code examples in the Resources section to see how these properties work!

-## Objectives

-1. How to float elements.
-2. Float behavior.
-3. Troubleshooting float issues.
-4. A pattern for creating column structure using floats.
-5. Centering our layout with a wrapper (container).

 ## Building With Floats

 ### The Grid

 Having page layouts with content all to the left side of the screen; single column isn't very adventurous is it?
 It would be nice to be able to position content into a grid.
 Then we can organize our information, and create visual relationships between two pieces of content.
 We can use a grid to visually lead the viewer through our content giving order to our narrative.
 Although a grid doesn't solve all our problems, it does help us build better site layouts.

 > “The grid system is an aid, not a guarantee.
-It permits a number of possible uses and each designer can look for a solution appropriate to his personal style.
-But one must learn how to use the grid; it is an art that requires practice.”
+It permits a number of possible
+> uses and each designer can look for a solution appropriate to his personal
+> style.
+But one must learn how to use the grid; it is an art that requires
-> —Josef Muller-Brockmann
+> practice.” —Josef Muller-Brockmann

 ### Float

 In CSS one recipe for creating rows and columns of a grid is to use the `float` property.
 Let's explore how this simple mechanic works on its own, then later we will discuss how to use it to create a simple column structure.

 Applying the float property to an element not only affects the behavior and display of that element, but all of the elements below the floating element are also affected by it.
 This can be the cause for some unexpected behavior, but as long as we understand how float affects other elements around it, we can plan for and prevent unwanted reactions.

 Let's look at the `float` property's accepted values.

 `float: left;`

 Floating an element to the `left` will cause that element to slide as far to the left within its parent as it can.

 `float: right;`

 Floating an element to the `right` will cause that element to slide as far to the right within its parent as it can.

 If no width is set on a floating element, it will start to be as wide as the content within it, although we can force the width of a floating element by using its width property.
-Additonally all elements written in the code after that floating element will try to pull up next to it if there is room for them to exist.
+Additionally all elements written in the code after that floating element will try to pull up next to it if there is room for them to exist.

 `float: none;`

 Setting float to `none` is the default behavior for all elements before the float property is set.
 You can also use this property to essentially turn off floating on elements that might have already been told to float.
 This is a common strategy in responsive media queries which we will discuss in a future lesson.

 See the code example on floating provided in the resource links at the bottom of this lesson.

 ### Clear

 As mentioned previously whenever we float an element, elements located below that element will pull up next to it.
 This is often desirable behavior.
 For example if we float an image to the left and then the paragraph below it will pull up next to it.

 #### HTML